 The Department of Psychology & Neuroscience at Millsaps College is seeking an outstanding candidate for a tenure track position at the level of Assistant Professor to begin August 2024.
 We welcome candidates who specialize in clinical or counseling psychology.
-This position does not include clinical practice and licensure is not required.

 Successful candidates will be able to teach a range of topics in psychology including Introduction to Psychology, Abnormal, Clinical, Tests & Measurement, Diversity, History & Systems, and specialty courses in their area; ideal candidates will demonstrate a commitment to excellent and engaging undergraduate teaching in small classroom settings.
 The expected teaching load for this position is three (3) courses per semester.
 Research interests are open, although expertise in adult clinical or counseling psychology is highly desired; outstanding candidates with other specialties will also be considered.
 Competitive candidates will demonstrate an active research program suitable for a liberal arts environment and a commitment to mentoring undergraduate researchers.